Oldham, Ashton and Guide Bridge Railway: Early days

 In 1847 the Manchester, Sheffield and Lincolnshire Railway (MS&LR) had submitted a scheme to Parliament to build a line from Guide Bridge to Oldham.
-The Bill was rejected in favour of a scheme, presented in the same parliamentary session, for a small network of lines called the Oldham Alliance Railway, a joint venture between the Manchester and Leeds Railway (M&LR) and two companies who had line proposals that had not yet been sanctioned.
-Its Act stated that once half the required capital had been raised by the new companies they would be amalgamated with the M&LR, the required funds were not found and the venture was abandoned in 1850.
+The bill was rejected in favour of a scheme, presented in the same parliamentary session, for a small network of lines called the Oldham Alliance Railway, a joint venture between the Manchester and Leeds Railway (M&LR) and two companies who had line proposals that had not yet been sanctioned.
+Its act stated that once half the required capital had been raised by the new companies they would be amalgamated with the M&LR, the required funds were not found and the venture was abandoned in 1850.
 (Note: The other companies were Oldham District Railways and the Oldham, Manchester, Liverpool and Birkenhead Junction Railway.
 The scheme would have seen lines built from Oldham to Ashton-under-Lyne, Ashton-under-Lyne to Guide Bridge, Oldham to Rochdale, Oldham to Miles Platting, Oldham to Prestwich and Prestwich to Royton.)
 (Note: Oldham Alliance Railway.: An Act for making certain Lines of Railway in the County of Lancaster, to be called "The Oldham Alliance Railway.")

 In 1856, a deputation, including the Mayors of Oldham (John Platt) and Ashton-under-Lyne (Nathaniel Buckley), approached the MS&LR to support a line from Guide Bridge which would connect to the Lancashire and Yorkshire Railway (L&YR) and the London and North Western Railway (LNWR) at Oldham.

 Initially, the MS&LR had hoped that the other railways would support the scheme but they showed little interest, and the MS&LR board members had to put up the remaining finance privately.
 (Note: The General Manager of the MS&LR had induced Sir Morton Peto, a former director and railway building contractor, to put up the unsubscribed balance on the understanding that his firm would be awarded the contract at market prices, the board objected to this and to void the agreement found the balance themselves.)
-Once incorporated as the Oldham, Ashton-under-Lyne and Guide Bridge Junction Railway in 1857, the L&YR took an interest, but the MS&LR, wishing the line to be a three way venture, prevailed upon the LNWR to join in.
+Once incorporated as the Oldham, Ashton-under-Lyne and Guide Bridge Junction Railway by the Oldham, Ashton, and Guide Bridge Junction Railway Act 1857 (20 & 21 Vict. c. cxxxvii), the L&YR took an interest, but the MS&LR, wishing the line to be a three way venture, prevailed upon the LNWR to join in.
 Not wishing to be associated with the LNWR the L&YR withdrew and when it opened the line was operated jointly by the LNWR and MS&LR.
 (Note: Quick (2022) notes that Ashton and Ashton-under-Lyne are used indiscriminately for the names of the stations, it would appear to be so for the name of the railway as well, its full name as enacted was Oldham, Ashton-under-Lyne and Guide Bridge Junction Railway but often the -under-Lyne and the Junction elements were ignored.)